anotherRedbeard/dotnetcore-docs-hello-world/README.md

 #### Workflow Steps

 1. **Login to Azure:** Uses the Azure login action to authenticate with Azure using a service principal.
-  a. **User Assigned Managed Identity:** A User Assigned Managed Identity is used to log into azure and perform the actions of both the build and deploy steps with a federated credential.
+  a. **User Assigned Managed Identity:** A User Assigned Managed Identity is used to log into Azure and perform the actions of both the build and deploy steps with a federated credential.
 By default, GitHub will use two different subjects in the build and deploy stages, so you will need to ensure you have two federated credentials that match these two subjects.
   b. **Update secrets and variables:** Please make sure you update the secrets and variables needed in GitHub settings:

     | Secret/Variable Name       | Description                                      |